Work-from-Home Guide: 25 Tips for Being Productive

 Avoid opening your email or online chat after you've decided to sign off.

-Identify an activity that starts around the time you need to disconnect, such as a workout class, errand or appointment with a friend.
+Identify an activity that starts around the time you want to disconnect, such as a workout class, errand or appointment with a friend.

 Communicating with remote teammates

 When working from home, in-person communications are limited.
-That means you’re not as able to rely on building rapport through small talk, body language and facial expressions.
-To maintain healthy communications with colleagues while working remote, here are a few things to keep in mind:
+That means you're not as able to rely on building rapport through small talk and nonverbal communication, such as body language and facial expressions.
+To maintain healthy communications with colleagues while working remotely, here are a few things to keep in mind:

 What did I work on yesterday?